HexdDesign/i3-Theme-Switcher/README.md

 >[!TIP]
 >File location cheat sheet can also be found in the general location in this repo as a text file by the name of - File Location.

+────────────────────────────

+:seedling: Some more important notes about this repo:

+- Do not physically add files such as: current.conf, current.env, etc. symlink files.
+The theme switcher script will handle it.
+-
+- ROFI:
+- • app-launcher.rasi - This .rasi file is global for the application launcher.
+- • theme-picker.rasi - This .rasi file is global for the theme switcher.

+────────────────────────────

 ## OFFICIAL DOCUMENTATIONS ・・・・・